 The burning question is, how big is the difference between these third-party lenses and brand-name lenses?

 The answer is, it’s not big at all.
-However, the official lenses, at least the Nikon 35mm Z is just a little better at just about everything.
-Except the Viltrox lens does have a slightly different look to it.
-A little punchier overall whereas the Nikon is a bit dreamy.
+However, the official lenses, at least the Nikon 35mm Z, are just a little better at just about everything.
+The Viltrox lens has a slightly different look.
+A little punchier overall, whereas the Nikon is a bit dreamy.

-The Viltrox 35mm f1.8 is half the cost of the Nikon Z 35mm f1.8, or almost half the Sony 35mm f1.8.
-While I would typically just say, save up a few hundred more dollars and buy the official Sony Nikon or Fujifilm version of a lens when it goes on sale, this doesn’t work if you plan on owning several lenses.
-Since you can buy the Viltrox 85mm f1.8 Z lens, and the 35mm f1.8 Z lens for the cost of just one Nikon lens at MSRP.
+The Viltrox 35mm f1.8 is half the cost of the Nikon Z 35mm f1.8, or about half the price of the Sony 35mm f1.8.
+While I would typically just say, save up a few hundred more dollars and buy the official Sony, Nikon, or Fujifilm version of a lens when it goes on sale, this doesn’t work if you plan to own several lenses.
+Since you can buy the Viltrox 85mm f1.8 Z lens and the 35mm f1.8 Z lens for the cost of just one Nikon lens at MSRP.
 So if you were needed to build out a kit of several lenses, that cost difference can add up to a lot.

-My main reason for sticking with Nikon Fujifilm or Sony brand lenses for my setup is warranty services are way easier to deal with, and you’re less likely to have any little copy-to-copy issues and camera compatibility issues.
+My main reason for sticking with Nikon, Fujifilm, or Sony brand lenses for my setup is that warranty service is way easier to deal with, and you’re less likely to run into minor copy-to-copy issues or camera compatibility issues.
 Just be sure when going with any third-party lens, that you spend a solid amount of time evaluating it before your return window closes – If you’re in a country that has reasonable return policies.

-Another problem I have with this particular 35mm as a Nikon shooter, is that I just got the Nikon Z 40mm f2, a lens that is actually less expensive than this Viltrox, but all around pretty good.
-Of course, it’s a 40mm and not a 35mm and the Viltrox does have a little bit prettier of rendering, but the 40mm is still pretty good for the money.
+Another problem I have with this particular 35mm as a Nikon shooter is that I just got the Nikon Z 40mm f2, a lens that is actually less expensive than this Viltrox, but is all-around pretty good.
+Of course, it’s a 40mm, not a 35mm, and the Viltrox does have a slightly prettier rendering, but the 40mm is still pretty good for the money.

 That’s where my head is at with these Viltrox lenses, and why I haven’t been rushing out to review them.
-Viltrox makes nice lenses, especially this lens, so let’s get into some of what makes this lens great.
+Viltrox makes nice lenses, especially this one, so let’s get into what makes it great.

 What’s Great About The Viltrox 35mm f1.8